 You may not be surprised to learn that UK-based singer Dido wasn’t born Dido.
 After all, Bono wasn’t born Bono.
 Moby wasn’t born Moby.
 Plenty of entertainers have stage names, right?

-But Dido’s name isn’t a stage name.
-She was actually called Dido throughout childhood.
+But Dido’s name also isn’t a stage name.
+Throughout childhood she was actually called Dido (after the Queen of Carthage in Virgil’s Aeneid).
 And she wasn’t too happy about it.
 “I thought it was cruel to call me Dido and then expect me to just deal with it,” she told The Guardian back in 2001.

 According to Dido’s birth certificate, her real first name is Florian–a name she also dislikes.
 “Florian is a German man’s name.
 That’s just mean.”